New Nuclear Technologies

 Overarching federal priorities and goals related to this theme area include:

-- Support the Government of Canada’s Small Modular Reactor (SMR) initiatives;
+- Support the Government of Canada’s Small Modular Reactor initiatives including recommendation linked to the Small Modular Reactor Roadmap and Small Modular Reactor Action Plan.

-- Give effect to Canada’s bilateral partnerships on nuclear science and technology with countries such as United States, United Kingdom, India and China, as well as multilateral partnerships including the Nuclear Energy Agency, Clean Energy Ministerial, and the Government’s extension of the Generation IV International Forum (GIF) Framework Agreement and participation in GIF System Arrangements; and
+- Give effect to Canada’s bilateral partnerships on nuclear science and technology with countries such as United States, and United Kingdom, as well as multilateral partnerships including the Nuclear Energy Agency, Clean Energy Ministerial, and the Government’s extension of the Generation IV International Forum Framework Agreement and participation in Generation IV International Forum System Arrangements.

-- Inform potential programs, regulations, and policies for new nuclear energy technologies.
+- Inform potential programs, regulations, and policies of nuclear energy technologies.

 Scope of Work